awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/Section-2/06-analytics.md

 ## Step 1: Open My Activity

-Return to the SOCA web UI and click on the **My Activity** section on the left sidebar and wait a minute for Elasticsearch Kibana dashboard to load.
+Return to the SOCA web UI and click on the **My Activity** section on the left sidebar and wait a minute for OpenSearch (formerly Elasticsearch) Kibana dashboard to load.

 ![](../imgs/my-activity.png)

-The Elasticsearch dashboard attempts to filter the jobs view for the logged-in user.
-However, data is refereshed every hour from the SOCA cluster to Elasticsearch.
+The OpenSearch (formerly Elasticsearch) dashboard attempts to filter the jobs view for the logged-in user.
+However, data is refereshed every hour from the SOCA cluster to OpenSearch (formerly Elasticsearch).
 If you see **No results match your search criteria**, delete the user filter from the search field.

 ![](../imgs/my-activity-remove-user.png)